callidus/DecodeTTLV/README.md

 # DecodeTTLV
 This little utility script will decode TTLV byte buffers as used in the KMIP protocol.
 The script requires the PyKMIP library for enum definitions.
-To use the script just run it providing hex encoded TTLV data on the command line
+To use the script just run it, providing hex encoded TTLV data on the command line.

-For example the following data:
+For example, the following data:

 ```
 42007b01000001c842007a0100000048420069010000002042006a02000000040000000100000000